mightywomble/terraform_build_repomirror/README.md

 ## Repository layout

-- `cudo/cudo_terraform.tf` — Main Terraform configuration:
+- `cudo_terraform.tf` — Main Terraform configuration:
   - Declares the Cudo provider and version
   - Creates a 1 TiB storage disk resource
   - Creates the VM resource and attaches the storage disk
   - References variables like `var.api_key`, `var.project_id`, `var.data_center_id`, etc.
+- `variables.tf` — Variable declarations for all inputs used by the config.
-- `cudo/terraform.tfvars` — Variable values for this environment (example values).
-You may override these locally or via environment variables.
+- `terraform.tfvars` — Non-secret variable values for this environment (example values).
+You may override locally or via environment variables.
-- `cudo/variables.tf` — Variable declarations (types, names).
-In this repository it is encrypted; for public use you can declare variables yourself (see below) and provide values via env vars or tfvars.
+- `secrets.auto.tfvars` — Your API key only (gitignored by default).
+Never commit secrets.
+- `images_lookup.tf` — Temporary helper to list available images from the provider (optional; safe to remove after use).
+- `.gitignore` — Ensures local state and secret tfvars are ignored.

 Tip: For GitHub/public use, keep secrets out of version control.
-Prefer environment variables or a local `terraform.tfvars` in `.gitignore`.
+Prefer environment variables or a local `secrets.auto.tfvars` in `.gitignore`.

+### Recent changes

+- Added `variables.tf` with typed declarations so `terraform validate` succeeds.
+- Removed unsupported `max_price_hr` argument from `cudo_vm` (provider v0.11.1 does not accept it).
+- Corrected image handling and examples — use `image_id = "ubuntu-2404"` for Ubuntu 24.04.
+- Sanitized `terraform.tfvars` and moved secrets to `secrets.auto.tfvars` (ignored by Git).
+- Added `images_lookup.tf` and instructions to list available images via the provider data source.

 ---